HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 The Kubernetes platform was deployed on an Amazon EC2 instance with DX Compose images installed and configured.
 In the AWS/Native Kubernetes setup, the tests were conducted on three EC2 instances using a c5.2xlarge node.
 This instance type was used for the remote DB2 instance (core database) and the JMeter instance.

-Refer to the following setup details:
+See the following setup details:

 **c5.2xlarge**